 Within Event Rental Systems, packages allow for items to be grouped together either to be sold as a bundled deal or to share inventory.
 To build packages, the items must already exist in your inventory.
 Additionally, in order to place Packages within other Packages, you must have the Allow Package in Package Setting enabled, which you can enable at Admin>General Config>Misc Settings.

 Packages are also used to handle inventory for party rooms, game rooms, Knockerball fields, etc. The creation of hidden inventory items allows you to track availability behind-the-scenes.
 You can also create time offsets for rotating parties that use multiple rooms.
-The following article is an in-depth look and training guide on all of the various uses of "Packages" within ERS.
-This article contains the following sections:
+The following tutorial is an in-depth look and training guide on all of the various uses of "Packages" within ERS.
+This tutorial contains the following sections:

 - Dry and Wet Slide Setup

 - How to Package Inventory for Party Rooms, Knockerball Fields, Laser Tag Arenas, etc.

 - Time Offset and Duration for Rotating Parties and Events